 English Proficiency Requirements

-You are required to display English proficiency before being admitted into the graduate programs at Biola University.
-You are required to submit standardized test scores (TOEFL) for application to Biola.
+You are required to display English proficiency before being admitted into the Talbot DMin program.
+You are required to submit standardized test scores (TOEFL) upon application to Biola.

 TOEFL 100 IBT

-All international students must meet the same requirements for admission as U.S. citizens, and have successfully completed a course of study in their native country.
+- All international students must meet the same requirements for admission as U.S. citizens, even if they have successfully completed a course of study in their native country.

-Transfer international students must have completed satisfactory course work with an academic GPA equivalent to the program of application and obtained transfer authorization from previous institution.
+- Transfer international students must have obtained transfer authorization from previous institution.

-Reference forms: please see the application for your particular program.
+- Reference forms: please see the application for details.